-My editor, Chris (Podshaper), has not only been essential in making sure the audio quality of my podcast sounds professional, but he’s the reason I’m able to continue being consistent week after week.
-His editing and input saves me time and energy that I use where it makes more sense: creating content and running my business.
+For Beyond Influential, having an experienced editor has not only been essential in making sure the audio quality of my podcast sounds professional, but has also been the reason I’m able to continue publishing episodes consistently week after week.
+That step saves me time and energy that I can use where it makes more sense: creating content and running my business.

 Publishing Your Podcast

 Once you have your fully edited episode (or episodes if you batch recorded) ready to go, it’s time to distribute your podcast!

 The podcast industry is going through a lot of changes right now, but there is still no one single destination that listeners go to consume podcasts.
 That means that your podcast needs a place to live and a way to get distributed to the appropriate podcast directories and destinations for your audience (iTunes, Google Play, Spotify, etc.).